Group Supervision For Counsellors

 About me as a supervisor

-I am a PACFA Accredited Supervisor and group educator who draws on my knowledge of learning and group dynamics in order to create the necessary atmosphere for positive growth and skill development as a counsellor.
+I am a PACFA Accredited Supervisor with 18 years counselling experience and 5 1/2 years’ experience as a counselling educator.
+I draw on my knowledge of learning and group dynamics to create a dynamic environment for positive growth and skill development as a counsellor.

-I am a practising counsellor with 16 years’ experience in the field, starting out as a School Counsellor, then a Senior Counsellor in AOD, and as a counsellor in private practice, whilst also teaching counselling at ACAP in Sydney and conducting counselling group workshops in Sydney, Melbourne and Brisbane.
+I started out as a Music educator and writer, then discovered the world of counselling and became a School Counsellor, a Senior Counsellor in AOD, and a counsellor in private practice, I have run several counselling training groups and workshops in Sydney, Melbourne and Brisbane.

-I have current knowledge and practice, and I willingly share this experience with my supervisees, whilst aiming to bring out the best in them.
-I believe that good supervision should support, guide, challenge and provide positive learning experiences that help you grow as a practitioner and as an individual.
+I am willing to share my experience with you and am most interested in my supervises learning from and supporting each other in my groups.
+I believe that good supervision should support, guide, challenge and provide a fertile learning environment that helps you grow as a practitioner and person.

 How important is Clinical group Supervision for counsellors?

-We all need supervision.
-Clinical supervision is sometimes described as the most important component of professional practice (Geldard & Geldard, 2013).
+Clinical supervision is sometimes described as the most important component of a counsellor’s professional practice (Geldard & Geldard, 2013).

 What is the role of Clinical supervision for counsellors?

-Clinical supervision is a contracted relationship with agreed roles and responsibilities.
-The role of the Clinical supervisor is to create a safe learning environment and to help you identify your learning needs.
+Clinical supervision is a contractual relationship with clear boundaries, a structure and individual goals.
+The role of the Clinical supervisor is to create a safe learning environment and to help you identify your strengths and learning needs in order to continually develop your professional practice.

 The supervision relationship

 The supervision relationship is central to achieving positive outcomes in supervision (Carroll, 1996).
 It is a learning relationship with a clear purpose and goals.
-Together, we will form a collaborative working alliance that is responsive to the group’s needs and interests, and to each participant’s individual needs and stage of development as a practitioner.
+Together as a group, we will form a collaborative working alliance that is supportive and responsive to group and individual needs and takes into account your stage of development as a practitioner.

 The supervision process